box/developer.box.com/guides/box-sign/create-sign-request.md

 ## Request status

-- `converting`: The file is converting to a `.pdf` for the signing process once the request is sent
+- `converting`: The file is converted to a `.pdf` for the signing process once the sign request is sent
 - `created`: If `document_preparation_is_needed` is set to `true`, but the `prepare_url` has not yet been visited
 - `sent`: The request was successfully sent, but no signer has interacted with it
-- `viewed`: Once the first, or only, signer clicks on **Review document** in the signing email or visited the signing URL
+- `viewed`: Once the first, or only, signer clicks on **Review document** in the signing email or visits the signing URL
 - `signed`: All signers completed the request
 - `cancelled`: If the request is cancelled via UI or API
 - `declined`: If any signer declines the request